xuankimtran/docs-1/pages/katalon-studio/docs/jenkins-docker.md

 4. To view your report files, you can go to this directory: `Users/Your_user_name/.jenkins/workspace/Your_project_name/Reports` or your third-party integration like Katalon TestOps, Azure DevOps, or qTest.

-    >Notes:
+    > Notes:
     >
-    > For real-time monitoring and better reporting capabilities, consider integrate your project with Katalon TestOps.
+    > For real-time monitoring and better reporting capabilities, consider integrating your project with Katalon TestOps.
 See also [Upload Test Results to Katalon TestOps from Katalon Studio](https://docs.katalon.com/katalon-analytics/docs/integration-with-katalon-studio.html#enable-integration).